Open Source · Self-Hosted · Flask + SQLite

 Admin

-Full management: users, settings, plugins, backups, import/export.
+Full management: users, site settings, plugins, backups, import/export, audit log, restart server, and announcements.

 4